ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 On the other hand, `lock-free` algorithms allow threads to keep the control over CPU and try to progress forward as long as it is possible.
-It is much simpler to reason about your achitecture, concurrency and the general program layout when you know that you don't have to worry whether something that's going to be accessed concurrently has to be syncronised.
+It is much simpler to reason about your architecture, concurrency and the general program layout when you know that you don't have to worry whether something that's going to be accessed concurrently has to be synchronised.

 For example, readers can always proceed without any locking at all.
 Writers don't have to wait for readers, just have to make sure that